yannklein/react-workshop/README.md

 gh browse
 ```

 The Github repo webpage will open.
+Do the two following settings:
+- Go to Settings > Actions > General and under `Workflow permissions` click on `Read and write permissions`.
-Go to Settings > Pages and change `source` into 'Github Action'.
+- Go to Settings > Pages and change `source` into 'Github Action'.
 The below shows were to click:

 https://github.com/yannklein/react-workshop/assets/26819547/6ec8fbb9-4612-470f-801c-d4355be7ab38